Creating a Global Public Good by building capacity in digital data collection and analysis

 GEMS has supported project implementation, citizen engagement, and risk management around the world.
 Since the onset of the COVID crisis, GEMS has been broadly expanded on a global scale proving indispensable for accountable real-time monitoring of hundreds of development projects.

-- ICT capacity built with over 5,000 partners and government staff
+- Capacity built with over 8,000 partner and government staff

 Because of its capacity-building focus and impact on the ground, GEMS was listed by the UN Innovation Network among the Best Innovations in 2020.